ess-dmsc/nexus-constructor/getting_started.md

 <!-- /TOC -->

 # Getting started
-To introduce the main features of the NeXus Constructor we will create a NeXus file template describing a simple neutron beamline, comprising a neutron source, sample and detector.
+To introduce the main features of the NeXus Constructor we will create a NeXus file template describing a simple neutron beamline, comprising a neutron source, sample, detector and monitor.

 Firstly, either download the [latest release](https://github.com/ess-dmsc/nexus-constructor/releases) for your OS and run the executable from the root directory, or run the source (refer to the [README](README.md) for instructions on how to do this).